 You need sufficient support from your industry to apply.
 You can apply through your industry association or a number of companies can submit information separately if there are confidentiality issues.

 Before you submit your application we can provide a free document check to help ensure you have all necessary documentation.
-More information about this free service is available in the Pre-lodgment documentation check guidelines.
+Read more about this service in the Pre-lodgment documentation check guidelines [85KB PDF] [132KB DOCX].

 To apply for an anti-dumping or countervailing measure to be imposed, you need to use the approved form.
 You must also supply a non-confidential version of your application for the Public Record.

 Read about confidential information on Submissions to an anti-dumping or countervailing case.

 We suggest you read the guidelines for applicants [1.0MB PDF] [198KB DOCX] before submitting your application.